Elyasforghani/simple-api-Get/README.md

 To launch and modify the project locally:

 1. Clone or download the repository files.
-2. Ensure you maintain the file structure, specifically nesting your JavaScript engine logic within a `js/` directory named `master.js` (or adjust the script target path in `index.html`)[cite: 1].
+2. Ensure you maintain the file structure, specifically nesting your JavaScript engine logic within a `js/` directory named `master.js` (or adjust the script target path in `index.html`).
-3. Open `index.html` inside any modern web browser or run it through a local development server extension (e.g., Live Server)[cite: 1].
+3. Open `index.html` inside any modern web browser or run it through a local development server extension (e.g., Live Server).

 ---